Editor's Note: This story originally appeared on Living on the Cheap.

 Locate clearance shelves

-Supermarkets don’t make them easy to find, but these are a treasure trove and should be your first stop.
+Supermarkets don’t make them easy to find, but clearance shelves are a treasure trove and should be your first stop.

-If the product itself is undamaged (do avoid dented cans), you can get a steal.
+If the product itself is undamaged (avoid dented cans), you can get a steal.
 If you happen to have a coupon, even better.

 Shop late in the day

-Often all you have to do is ask for a discount at day’s end.
+Often all you have to do is ask for a discount at the day’s end.
 If they’ve got excess inventory, likely they’d rather sell it than toss it.

 Buy store-brand products

 Not only will your total bill be less, but often, the quality of store-labeled products is the same, if not better, than the brand names.

-10. Find the friendly checker
+Find the friendly checker